samvaughton/laravel4-datatables/README.md

 return $dth->make();
 ```
 Quite a lot is going on here, but it is very readable.
 The `DataTable` class accepts three parameters.
-A class that implements `BuilderInterface` (there is
+A class that
+implements `BuilderInterface` (there is one already built for Laravel), a `Request` class which handles the parsing of
-one already built for Laravel), a `Request` class which handles the parsing of the client side request and thirdly an array of columns which are visible to the user.
+the client side request and thirdly an array of columns which are visible to the user.

 The first two parameters will be kept exactly the same 99% of the time.

 ### Column

 The column class accepts two parameters, the first one is required.
-It can either be a string or an array, this depends on the complexity of the column.
+It can either be a string or an array, this depends
+on the complexity of the column.

 Each column can either be **dynamic** or **static**.
 A dynamic column is one that originates from the data source.
-Whereas
-static column appended onto the results after being fetched.
-Such as an actions column that contains edit, delete etc..
+Whereas a static column is appended onto the results after being fetched.
+Such as an actions column that contains
+buttons for edit, delete etc..

 #### Aliases

-If you are creating alias for in your query and performing searches these columns also, then you will need to use the array to define the SQL column as well.
+If you are using aliases in your query and performing searches as well, then you will need to use an array to define the
+SQL column separately.
 An example will clear this up.

 ```php
 $query = DB::table('customers')->select('customers.name AS customerName');